 - Lube Oil Cooler Piping Should have Break-up Flanges for Maintenance purpose.

-- Lube Oil Cooler Isometric should also have note for “Pickling and Passivation” i.e. Chemical cleaning of Lines before commissioning.
+- Lube Oil Cooler Isometric should also have noted for “Pickling and Passivation” i.e. Chemical cleaning of Lines before commissioning.

-- First support from Compressor Suction and Discharge nozzle are either Spring support or Adjustable support for Alignment during Construction / Erection.
+- First support from Compressor Suction and Discharge nozzle is either Spring support or Adjustable support for Alignment during Construction / Erection.

 - Compressor piping should never be supported by the Compressor foundation.
 Pipe supports must be provided with independent foundations to avoid transmission of vibration.

-- Compressor Suction / Discharge Piping should be routed in such way that it has enough flexibility to accommodate Thermal Expansion and to Reduce Nozzle Load.
+- Compressor Suction / Discharge Piping should be routed in such a way that it has enough flexibility to accommodate Thermal Expansion and to Reduce Nozzle Load.

 - Compressor Suction / Discharge Piping should be adequately supported as per Stress Engineers’ Support requirements.

 - Process Should be consulted for any possibility of two-phase flow/slug flow and the line should be supported accordingly

 - As compressors are meant for Gaseous fluid, the Hydro-test load on supports may be very high for big bore line.
-Hence we can recommend Temporary supports to be erected during Hydro-testing with the help of Stress Engineer.
+Hence we can recommend Temporary supports to be erected during Hydro-testing with the help of a Stress Engineer.

 The following are the utilities required for the Compressor: